OUR DEVELOPMENT PLANS (short

 or telephone.
 Nobody in the village owns a motorized vehicle.

-At an initial daylong meeting in Fiadanana attended by the entire village and
+At an initial daylong meeting in Fiadanana attended by the entire village

-the community.
+with the community.
 Key priorities emerged:

 • Access to Clean